sopacha/fastapi/README.md

 - Login & JWT token authentication
 - Route organization with FastAPI routers
 - Query parameters for filtering/searching data
+- Voting system: users can like or unlike posts

 More features and improvements will be added as I progress in the course.